gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Are you all right?"
 Sensy asked anxiously.

 "I'm fine," Noxy lied.
-"But those crows---that was horrible.
+"But those crows—that was horrible.
 And the squirrels.
 I've never seen the forest that angry."